mongodb/docs/source/includes/fact-validate-repair-option.rst

 - If extra index entries are found, the extra keys are removed from the index.

-- If :doc:`multikey </core/index-multikey>` documents are found for an
-  index that is not a :doc:`multikey </core/index-multikey>` index, the index is changed to a :doc:`multikey </core/index-multikey>` index.
+- If :ref:`multikey <index-type-multikey>` documents are found for an index that is not a multikey index, the index is changed to a multikey index.

-- If :doc:`multikey </core/index-multikey>` documents are found that are
-  not specified by an index's :doc:`multikey </core/index-multikey>` paths, the index's :doc:`multikey </core/index-multikey>` paths are updated.
+- If :ref:`multikey <index-type-multikey>` documents are found that are not specified by an index's multikey paths, the index's multikey paths are updated.

 - If corrupt documents with invalid BSON data are found, the documents are removed.